 Some interviews may be conducted over a meal.
 All the basics of how to be polite at the table apply here:

-- It’s best to not drink alcoholic beverages during an interview.
+It’s best not to consume alcohol during an interview.
 If your interviewer orders alcohol, use your best judgment and stay within your comfort zone.
-You can always opt for a seltzer or soft drink.
+You can always opt for water or a soft drink.

 6. Send a thank you note

 You should follow up with an email thank you to the hiring manager within 24 hours.
 This can be a quick note simply thanking them for their time or a longer note that elaborates on some things you talked about.
 Read our tips on how to write a thank you note.